What is a Heart Attack?

 Call 9-1-1 Right Away

 A heart attack is an emergency.
-Call 9-1-1 for an ambulance right away -- within 5 minutes -- if you think you or someone else may be having a heart attack.
-You also should call for help if your chest pain doesn't go away as it usually does when you take medicine prescribed for angina (chest pain).
+Call 9-1-1 right away if you think you or someone else may be having a heart attack, even if you’re not sure.
+You also should call 9-1-1 if your chest pain doesn't go away as it usually does when you take medicine prescribed for angina (chest pain).

 Do not drive to the hospital or let someone else drive you.
 Emergency personnel in the ambulance can begin life-saving treatment on the way to the emergency room.
 They carry drugs and equipment that can help your medical condition, including